JuliaStats/MixedModels.jl/docs/src/prediction.md

 ## API Reference

 Note all the methods that take new data as a table construct an additional `MixedModel` behind the scenes, even when the new data is exactly the same as the data that the model was fitted to.
-For the simulation methods in particular, these thus from a convenience wrapper for constructing a new model and calling `simulate` without new data on that model with the parameters from the original model.
+For the simulation methods in particular, these thus form a convenience wrapper for constructing a new model and calling `simulate` without new data on that model with the parameters from the original model.

 ```@docs